 Thomas Gainon government man to Davson Douglas stationed at Burragorang.

 After sun down on the 10th June/Tuesday I returned with my sheep for the hearth & sat down by the fire with the deceased who was telling some stories about soldiering – the deceased bid me good night & went to bed about 10 o’clock -as I lay on the floor I could not go to bed till the room was clear, & then I did go, & went to sleep – about 3 or 4 o’clock on Wednesday morning I was awoke by deceased coming into my room – he went out & smoked a pipe, & then he had a violent lot of coughing outside the hut, he then came in & went to bed, afterwards in a minute or five he got up again & went out saying his breath was very short, that he was going to die & called Pearse to write his will, he came to the door & seemed fainting, Smith & another man led him to a bed, he was laid down, deceased said Lord have mercy on my soul & desired Pearse to take care of his little boy & died immediately.

-On March 26, 1829, Ann asked for her son Robert Martin (born 1829, then aged 5) and her daughter Sarah (aged 7) to be placed in the Orphan Schools at Cabramatta, which occurred on April 16, 1829.
+On April 16, 1829, Ann asked for the children, Robert Martin (aged 5) and Sarah (aged 7) to be placed in the Orphan Schools. at Cabramatta.

 Name: Robert Martin Higgins

 When admitted: 28 Dec 1829

 Time of quitting the school: 25 Jan 1837

 Parents’ names: Robert & Ann Higgins

 Remarks: Mr John Griffiths Sydney